 The ability to conjure up endless facts and figures with a few keystrokes seems almost magical.
 But it comes at a price: the seemingly limitless and permanent storage of one’s personal data.
 Photos of youthful indiscretions and ill-conceived social media posts can follow people around forever.
 Individuals who witness a heinous crime may be permanently connected to it online.
 And those who were once cyberbullied may have to stare down the electronic traces of their painful past for the rest of their lives.
 Erasing one’s past online has been a nearly impossible task.

 That is, unless the European Union has its way.
 In a landmark 2014 ruling, the European Court of Justice (ECJ) upheld the right of individuals to have certain types of information deleted from the Internet.
 Dubbed the “right to be forgotten,” this decision accentuated key differences in how the EU and the United States view digital privacy and prompted debates about data storage standards across the globe.
 Already this summer, Russian legislators adopted their own version of institutionalized forgetting, slated to go into effect in January 2016.
 A number of other countries, including Argentina, Brazil, Japan, and South Korea, are currently considering similar policies.

 At the center of the debate is whether we have the right not only to be seen and heard on the Internet but also to sometimes have our gaffes and missteps erased from it—and what role the state should play in regulating prying electronic eyes.
-Policymakers in the EU and have responded in divergent ways, and the gulf between them is widening.
+Policymakers in the EU and

 Loading, please wait...